2019 Rescue Summary

 Online Fundraising Fee $1,225.95

-Long time president Kristine Munday had decided in late 2017 to reduce her workload but stay involved with Dogue de Bordeaux Rescue, Inc as a Vice President of the Western Region.
+Long time President Kristine Munday had decided in late 2017 to reduce her workload but stay involved with Dogue de Bordeaux Rescue, Inc as a Vice President of the Western Region.
 Pamela Cortese who was the Vice President of the Central Region became the president.
 Due to the change in leadership the original corporation in Oregon was dissolved and a new corporation was started in Minnesota.
-The new corporation was given 501c3 tax status,
+The new corporation was given 501c3 tax status.

 The 2019 board of directors were Pamela Cortese, President, Kristine Munday, Vice President Western Region, Marie DeRosa, Vice President Eastern Region, Laurie Castleberry, Vice President Southern Region and Kim Whitemore, Treasurer.
-The board of directors is supported by Kate Morrill, Northeast Shelter Intake, Sandy Javor, Southeast Region, Paige Santell, Southwest and Pat Bloome, Ontario, Canada
+The board of directors was supported by Kate Morrill, Northeast Shelter Intake, Sandy Javor, Southeast Region, Paige Santell, Southwest and Pat Bloome, Ontario, Canada

 We currently have approximately 150 volunteers with 30 possible foster homes.
 Additional foster home volunteers are needed.